-Approval of a final site plan by the Planning Commission constitutes the final zoning approval for the project and allows for issuance of a building permit to begin site work or construction, provided all other construction and engineering requirements have been met.
-Final site plan approval also allows for the optional execution of a development agreement between the Township Board and the applicant where this agreement is determined to be mutually desirable by all parties, in accordance with Section 5.3.
+Effect of Final Site Plan Action.
+Approval of a final site plan by the Zoning Administrator constitutes the final zoning approval for the project and allows for issuance of a building permit to begin site work or construction, provided all other construction and engineering requirements have been met [see also Section 19.10 (Development Agreement)].